AakashKumarNain/StartinWithNode/README.md

 # Building websites using node.js

-This repository aims to provide an example with minimal code in order to build a website using `node.js` One of the great things about node.js is that it can be used for front-end as well as backend.
+This repository aims to provide an example with minimal code in order to build a website using `node.js` and `Express` One of the great things about node.js is that it can be used for front-end as well as backend.

 ## Requirements